 Fowzan al-Harbi, another of ACPRA's founding members, was summoned for interrogation by the Bureau of Investigation and Prosecution (BIP) on 11 May 2013.
 He was charged with "destabilising security and spreading chaos", "inciting public opinion against the authorities" by among other things, "signing statements calling to break allegiance to the ruler," and "participating in setting up an unlicensed organization".

 He went on trial before the Criminal Court in Riyadh in early December 2013, and was detained at the end of the second trial session on 26 December.
-The authorities gave no reason for his arrest and he remained in detention at al-Malaz Persecution of other Saudi Arabian human rights activists:
+The authorities gave no reason for his arrest and he remained in detention at al-Malaz

-Waleed Abu al-Khair: sentenced to 15 years in prison in 2014; Fadhel al-Manasif: sentenced to 15 years in prison in 2014; Mikhlif al-Shammari: sentenced to 5 years in prison in 2013; Fawzia al-Oyouni: sentenced to 10 months in prison in 2013; Wajeha al-Huwaider: sentenced to 10 months in prison in 2013; Prison in Riyadh until days before his trial ended in June 2014.
+Persecution of other Saudi Arabian human rights activists Waleed Abu al-Khair: sentenced to 15 years in prison in 2014; Fadhel al-Manasif: sentenced to 15 years in prison in 2014; Mikhlif al-Shammari: sentenced to 5 years in prison in 2013; Fawzia al-Oyouni: sentenced to 10 months in prison in 2013;

+Prison in Riyadh until days before his trial ended in June 2014.
 The court convicted him and imposed a seven-year prison sentence to be followed by a sevenyear ban on travel outside Saudi Arabia.
 The court also banned him from participating in social media and from socialising with people until he repents.

-The BIP summoned two other ACPRA founders, Abdulaziz al-Shubaily and Issa al-Hamid (the last of the founding members of ACPRA to remain at liberty), for interrogation in
+The BIP summoned two other ACPRA founders, Abdulaziz al-Shubaily and Issa al-Hamid (two of the three founding members of ACPRA to remain at liberty), for interrogation in

-Abdulaziz al-Shubaily and Issa al-Hamid on the beach. ©Private November 2013.
-Issa al-Hamid was charged with offences such as "inciting against public order" and "spreading chaos by participating in the drafting and publishing of a statement calling for demonstrations", "disrespecting the judicial authorities", as well as "communicating wrong information to third parties in order to harm the image of the state" and "participating in setting up an unlicensed organization".
-His trial began in June 2014 before the Criminal Court at Buraydah but the judge directed that his case be transferred to the SCC.
-Abdulaziz al-Shubaily was put on trial on a similar list of charges before the same court in September 2014.
-Dr Abdulrahman al-Hamid, was called for questioning by the Criminal Investigation Department (CID) in Buraydah in April 2014.
+Abdulaziz al-Shubaily and Issa al-Hamid. ©Private

+November 2013.
+Issa al-Hamid was charged with offences such as "inciting against public order" and "spreading chaos by participating in the drafting and publishing of a statement calling for demonstrations", "disrespecting the judicial authorities", as well as called for questioning by the Criminal Investigation Department (CID) in Buraydah in April 2014.
 When he arrived, police told him they had a warrant for his arrest.
 He was detained incommunicado for 30 days, during which he went on hunger strike in protest.